Nightjohn: Plot summary

 The novel is set on a plantation owned by a man named Waller in the Southern United States in the early 1850s.
 The narrator and protagonist of the story is a young female African-American slave named Sarny.
 Sarny first sees Nightjohn when he is brought to the plantation with a rope around his neck, his body covered in scars.
-He had escaped to the north for freedom, but knowing that the penalty for reading is dismemberment, John still returned to slavery to teach others how to read.
+He had escaped to the North for freedom, but knowing that the penalty for reading is dismemberment, John still returned to slavery to teach others how to read.
 Twelve-year-old Sarny is willing to learn.
 So, at night and whenever he has the chance, John begins teaching Sarny the letters of the English alphabet.
-After teaching her 8 letters (A to H), Walter catches Sarny writing in the dirt and punishes John for teaching her by cutting off the toes from each of his feet.
-But then after three days of recuperating, John runs, and makes it to freedom.
+However even while John teaches Sarny 8 letters (A to H), Walter, their cruel owner, catches her writing in the dirt and punishes John for teaching her by cutting off the toes from each of his feet.
+But then after three days of recuperating, John runs and makes it to freedom.